J-H-Freedman/Story-of-Adventure-TTRPG/README.md

 "LaTeX" folder.
 They will compile the documents, and then move everything to its proper spot.
 The makefile currently has 2 options:

-*nothing* : This will compile the pdf and move it to the pdf folder. clean : This will clear out the ancillary files leftover from compilation (e.g. aux, idx, toc, out, etc)
+- *nothing* : This will compile the pdf and move it to the pdf folder.

+- clean : This will clear out the ancillary files leftover from compilation (e.g. aux, idx, toc, out, etc)

-For Windows users, when clicked the "makepdf" script will launch a small menu that will detail the options.
-Each of those options can also be executed from the command line with "./makepdf.bat option_name"
+For Windows users, clicking the "makepdf" script will launch a small menu that will detail the options.
+Each of those options can also be executed from the command line with ".\makepdf.bat option_name"

 If you choose not to do either of those options, just make sure that the document is compiled using "pdflatex" and that the output pdf is moved to the "pdf" folder.